ncphillips/makersasylum.com/_events/sdg-school.md

     Scholarships available.
 The grant of scholarship lies solely within the discretion of the Steering Committee.
 - template: title
   title: Mentors
-- template: body-copy
-  content: To be updated soon..
 - template: people
   people:
   - name: Navi Radjou